amansaluja017/uber-project/backend/Readme.md

 The request should be in JSON format containing the following properties:

 - **firstName** (string, required):
-  The first name of the caption owner.
+  The first name of the captian owner.
 Cannot be empty.

 - **lastName** (string, optional):
-  The last name of the caption owner.
+  The last name of the captian owner.

 - **email** (string, required):
   A valid email address.